A Simple But Effective Strategy to Overcome a Public Speaking Phobia

 If you aren’t sure where to find resources, start by signing up for my free weekly newsletter.
 When you join, you’ll gain access to my resource library that includes a CBT workbook for social anxiety, and other resources.

-If you’re interested in doing the same type of intervention that I did as a self-help practice, the Pacifica app includes a progressive muscle relaxation component.
+If you’re interested in doing the same type of intervention that I did as a self-help practice, this CD or MP3 provides audio guidance to complete progressive muscle relaxation.
 For the systematic desensitization portion, this article describes how to do this on your own.

 WANT TO REMEMBER THIS?
 SAVE HOW TO OVERCOME YOUR PUBLIC SPEAKING PHOBIA TO YOUR FAVORITE PINTEREST BOARD!